 A modular home is still built to the local building code.

-Kol: In Portland, Oregon, there’s a code on the books that doesn’t allow manufactured housing on residential lots when the homes are less than 1,000 sq ft, so I haven’t seen any manufactured ADUs which is limited to 800 sq ft.
+Kol: In Portland, Oregon, there’s a code on the books that doesn’t allow manufactured housing on residential lots when the homes are less than 1,000 sq ft.
+So I haven’t seen any manufactured ADUs, which are limited to 800 sq ft by code.
 Is this a common prohibition?

 Steve: A lot of issues predate my involvement with manufactured housing, but stem from fears of things that happened with manufactured housing in the 1980s.
 A lot of things happened manufactured housing in the midwest, or were related to natural disasters such as tornadoes, and had nothing to do with what happened here in CA. Manufactured housing was being put everywhere back in the 1980s in the midwest.
 Then, natural disasters and an economic downturn hit, and lenders would get stuck with a lot of inferior inventory.
 With that stigma attached to it, a lot of jurisdictions worked to eliminate manufactured housing from their area.